Gvenn666/Church-Clock-Counter/Documentation.md

 - BlockSizeHours is equal to the hours in a block x ticks in 1 hour
 - BlockSizeDays is equal to the days in a block x ticks in 1 day

+# Server.js
+- Built Using Node.js
+- Uses Express To Host Webpages
+- Has Two api inputs, api/csv and api/json
+- api/json serves a CSV file converted Into A JSON file
+- api/csv serves a CSV file as a txt file

 # .conf File Format

 - Period Of Swing